corke/oclock/README.md

 # Oclock Folder

-Hey you, welcome.
+Hey you, welcome!

 Here you can find a lot of my works/homeworks created during O'clock  studies.

 More information about Oclock : https://oclock.io